 Every year thousands of people die as the result of an overdose of drugs or alcohol.
 A drug overdose occurs when a person ingests drugs in quantities that are too large for the body to metabolize, causing the person to exhibit serious symptoms of drug overdose that may lead to death.
 Sometimes people who live with addiction, either as a result of being addicted themselves or living with someone who is addicted, do not recognize drug overdose symptoms.
-Knowing what to look for can help you to recognize the symptoms of overdose and may save a life.
+Knowing what to look for can help you to recognize the symptoms of an overdose and may save a life.

 General Drug Overdose Symptoms

-Symptoms of drug overdose can vary according to the type of drug taken, but it is not always possible to know what kind of drug has been ingested.
+Symptoms of a drug overdose can vary according to the type of drug taken, but it is not always possible to know what kind of drug has been ingested.
 Symptoms that are common to many different kinds of drugs include:

 - Pain in the chest.

 - Pain in the abdomen, which may be accompanied by vomiting, diarrhea, or nausea.

 - Skin that is either cool to the touch, but still sweaty, or that is hot to the touch, but dry.

 - Changes in vital signs, such as a rapid or slow pulse or abnormal breathing.

 Opioid Overdose Symptoms